9 Hidden Gems of Nepal That Most Tourists Never See

 Also, the valley is called ‘Nghe’ in the Sherpa language, which means "Sacred Place."
 It is also one of the ‘Beyul’ among the seven of them.
 In the Buddhist religious book, Beyul is the evergreen valley in the Himalayas where no one can get old.
 Also, when the world is about to end, people who are inside Beyul will remain unharmed.

-Because the valley is located within a National Park, it is an ideal location for bird watching.
+Because the valley is located within a national park, it is an ideal location for bird watching.
 Due to its diverse ecosystem, it is home to 440 species of birds.
 There's even more; it's home to endangered species such as the Snow Leopard, Musk Deer, Red Panda, and 75 other mammals.

 The journey to Barun Valley begins in the tropical forest of Tumlingtar.
 Later, it goes to the subalpine forest from Kauma.
 But most of the valley is covered with grassland (Kharka).
-Talking about flora, there are 3,000 species of flowering plants, including 25 types of rhododendron and 47 orchids, along with 56 rare plants.
+Talking about flora, there are 3,000 species of flowering plants, including 25 types of rhododendrons and 47 orchids, along with 56 rare plants.

-Likewise, there are a lot of Kharka, like Yangri Kharka, Langmale Kharka, Neha Kharka, and many more.
+Likewise, there are a lot of Kharkas, like Yangri Kharka, Langmale Kharka, Neha Kharka, and many more.
 Ripuk is the most picturesque spot in the valley, with contrasting gorgeous grassland, waterfalls, and snow-capped peaks.

 That isn't the only thing.
 This location, like many others, has religious significance.
 The sacred site is Shiva Dhara.
 It is the 500-foot-high rock wall at the top where water flows and is thought to be holy water.
 Similarly, according to Buddhist mythology, Guru Rinpoche has been to this location.